kyma-project/rafter/katacoda-tutorials/step2.md

    `kubectl get assets webpage -o jsonpath='{.status.phase}'`{{execute}}

 5. Export the name of the remote bucket in storage as an environment variable.
-This name is available in the Bucket CR status and differs from the name of a specific Bucket CR:
+This name is available in the Bucket CR status and differs from the name of the Bucket CR:

    `export BUCKET_NAME=$(kubectl get bucket pages -o jsonpath='{.status.remoteName}')`{{execute}}